• cs702 a year ago

 > It was, "Why is there an unusually high concentration of outliers living here, and what behaviors cause them to live longer than average?"

-• neaden 2 hours ago
+• neaden a year ago

 This seems pretty explainable by Seventh Day Adventists' behavioral factors leading to increased life, a group with very little smoking and drinking living longer isn't surprising.

-• happymellon an hour ago
+• happymellon a year ago

 It does if you read it.